Smail1k/interface_db/README.md

 This repository includes a back-end written in the Fast-api/python framework, as well as a front-end written in the Flet/python framework, and is my first experience of creating a custom application and fully working with a database.
+To work with this project, you should separate the "interface_back" and "interface_view" packages.